 It wasn't long after I had found myself a nice pair of jeans that we exited a store involving a lot scented liquids with keywords like "Age defying" and "Revitalizing" and my mom saw a store called The Art of Shaving.
-She had been doing some research about shaving for Father's Day, when she got my dad a nice shaving brush.
-Piqued by her new interested in male grooming rituals, she led me into the store to show me all she had learned.

 I was fascinated by the complexity of the shaving-cream applicators (also known as "brushes").
 It turns out they're quite expensive and made out of the very unique hair of the badger.
 Long story short, I gave in and bought a set to give it a go, but then I realized something: I have no clue what a badger is.
 I've seen cartoon badgers (along with mushrooms and snakes), and I understand that their name is a euphemism for annoyance, but I've never actually seen a badger.
 My sister seemed to confuse them with beavers, but after a brief conversation with my her, we also came to the conclusion that badgers are not, in fact, beavers.